 If the underwriters' option to purchase additional shares from us and the selling stockholders is exercised in full, the number of shares of common stock held by existing stockholders will be reduced to shares, or % of the aggregate number of shares of common stock outstanding after this offering, and the number of shares of common stock held by new investors will be increased to shares, or % of the aggregate number of shares of common stock outstanding after this offering.
-The total consideration paid by our existing stockholders would be \$ million, or %, and the total consideration paid by our new investors would be \$ million, or % and the average price per share paid by our existing stockholders and new investors would be \$1.44 and \$, respectively.
+The total consideration paid by our existing stockholders would %, and the total consideration paid by our new investors would be \$ be \$ million, or million, or % and the average price per share paid by our existing stockholders and new investors would be \$, respectively.

 To the extent that any outstanding options and warrants to purchase shares of our common stock are exercised, investors in this offering will experience further dilution.
-The table below sets forth the matters described with respect to the table above and assumes the exercise of all options and warrants outstanding or exercisable as of March 31, 2010.
+The table below sets forth the matters described with respect to the table above and assumes the exercise of all options and warrants outstanding or exercisable as of September 30, 2010.
 Assuming such exercise, the total number of shares purchased would be increased as a result of the additional shares underlying the options and warrants being issued.
 Therefore the percentage of shares purchased by the existing stockholders and new investors relative to all three groups would be decreased.
 Similarly, as a result of the option and warrant exercises, the total consideration to be received by us would be increased because of the additional cash received by us from option and warrant exercises.
 Such increase in total consideration would have the effect of decreasing the percentage of total consideration paid by the existing stockholders and new investors relative to all three groups.
 The average price per share for the existing stockholders and new investors would remain unchanged.

-Shares Purchase d Con Total sideration Price Per
+Shares Purchase Tot Conside Average Price

-Number % Amoun t % Share
+Number Number % (3) % (3) Per Share

-(In million s, except sha are and % data)
+(In millions, except share and d % data)

-Existing stockholders % \$ % \$ 1.44
+Existing stockholders 38,401,984 % \$ 46.8 % \$

 New investors(1)

-Option and warrant holders(2) 3,884,390 4 2.2 10.87
+Option and warrant holders(2) 3,846,891 42.0 10.92

-Total 100.0% \$ 100.0% \$
+Total % \$ % \$

-- (1) Before deduction of the underwriting discounts and commissions and estimated offering expenses payable by us. - (2) Includes shares of common stock issuable upon exercise of options previously granted to our officers, directors and employees and warrants issued in connection with our reorganization proceedings
+- (1) Before deduction of the underwriting discounts and commissions and estimated offering expenses payable by us. - (2) Includes shares of common stock issuable upon exercise of options previously granted to our officers, directors and employees and warrants issued in connection with our reorganization proceedings. - (3) Sales by the selling stockholders in this offering will reduce the number of shares held by existing stockholders to , or % of the total number of shares of our common stock to be outstanding after the offering, and will increase the number of shares held by new investors to , or % of the total number of shares of our common stock to be outstanding after the offering.

 If the underwriters' option to purchase additional shares from us and the selling stockholders is exercised in full, the number of shares of common stock held by existing stockholders will be reduced to shares, or % of the aggregate number of shares of common stock outstanding after this offering, and the number of shares of common stock held by new investors will be increased to shares, or % of the aggregate number of shares of common stock outstanding after this offering.
-The total consideration paid by our existing stockholders would be \$ million, or %, and the total consideration paid by our existing stockholders and new investors would be \$1.44 and \$, respectively.
+The total consideration paid by our existing stockholders would be \$ million, or %, and the total consideration paid by our new investors would be \$ million, or % and the average price per share paid by our existing stockholders and new investors would be \$ and \$, respectively.